GLIMS-RGI/rgitools/docs/known-issues.rst

 RGI does not currently ship DEM data directly, but only as aggregated, hypsometry statistics.
 We know however that these statistics might rely on a noisy DEM map (see `this blog post <https://oggm.org/2018/05/21/g2ti/>`_ for more information).
-This is however very unlikely to have any significant influence on the aggregated statistics, since the DEMs are mostly correct (but noisy).
+This is very unlikely to have any significant influence on the aggregated statistics, since the DEMs are mostly correct and just noisy.